qcydm/VGAER/README.md

 This project was inspired by various research papers and open-source projects in the field of graph neural networks and community detection.
 We gratefully acknowledge their contributions to the field.

+We also thank the [willleeney/ugle](https://github.com/willleeney/ugle) project for referencing and integrating our VGAER model.
+We look forward to engaging with more open-source projects to jointly advance the development and application of technology.

 # Requirement

 dgl==0.8.0.post1